-Note on country ham: I throw the leftover pieces from the country ham in the food processor and chop it into fine bits.
-In addition to this dish, the ground ham is great in salads, omelets – any dish where you might add cooked bacon bits.
+Note on country ham: I throw the leftover pieces of ham in a food processor and process it into fine bits.
+In addition to this dish, the ground ham is great in salads, omelets – anywhere you might add cooked bacon bits.

 Make ahead: spread can be made up to 3 days ahead, covered and refrigerated.

 Variation: To turn this spread into a one-bite appetizer, serve spoonfuls inside my Poppy Seed Puffs (recipe in my cookbook “Fresh Tastes”).